morganmahan/gigstats/README.md

 - How many gigs in each month irrespective of year
 - How many times stayed at each hotel
 - How many time been to each tour/festival

+Import hotel to the correct array index when tour is nil

+Can we get all stats without getting both columns and rows?

+Update tests